BaruchTech-23/jbd-rs485-picpatt/README.md

 **How to use the module?**

 Just import the read_jbd_rs485 from JBD_RS485_4s300a and read the values.
 The function returns a dictionary.
 Since the module already imported time and serial (pyserial), functions or classes associated with those modules and packages can be accessed through the JBD_RS485_4s300a module.
-Example usage
+Example usage that read RS485 data from COM6.

 <pre>
 from JBD_RS485_4s300a import read_jbd_rs485
-print(read_jbd_rs485())
+print(read_jbd_rs485(6))
 </pre>

-It will return a dictionary to read as follows and later can be utilised in automation.
+It will return a dictionary to read as follow and later can be utilised in automation.

 ![result](https://github.com/user-attachments/assets/8abf0042-a6ce-4073-8f71-be2da25a1529)